Tijuana Flats

-Tijuana Flats Tex-Mex is a privately-held American restaurant chain serving Tex-Mex cuisine.
-It has over 135 locations (117 company owned & 18 franchised) throughout Florida, Georgia, North Carolina, Virginia, and Indiana.
+Tijuana Flats Tex-Mex is a privately held American restaurant chain serving Tex-Mex cuisine.
+It has over 91 locations (65 company owned and 26 franchised) throughout Florida, Alabama, Tennessee, North Carolina and Kentucky.
 Tijuana Flats restaurants are fast-casual hybrids with fresh food, hot sauce bars, art murals and off-beat culture.
 Customers order at the front counter and are served after taking a seat.

 The restaurant was founded in Winter Park, Florida, in 1995 by University of Central Florida graduate Brian Wheeler with US$20,000 in loans.
 The company had 18 locations before expanding out-of-state in 2004.

 History

 Tijuana Flats was started in Winter Park, Florida.
-It was modeled after Burrito Brothers, a Mexican restaurant in Gainesville, Florida and funded with $20,000 in borrowed money from Wheeler's family.
+It was modeled after Burrito Brothers, a Mexican restaurant in Gainesville, Florida, and funded with $20,000 in borrowed money from Wheeler's family.
 Students from Wheeler's former college made up some of the restaurant's early customers.

 After the third location was opened, a semi-retired restaurant executive, Camp Fitch, was invited to Tijuana Flats by his golf partner.
 In 1999, Fitch invested in the company and was appointed its CEO to expand the company.
 When the fourth location opened, the founder's dad, Chester Wheeler, was reimbursed for his $20,000 loan used to start the company and joined as the CFO.

 Tijuana Flats had six locations by 2001, which grew to 18 locations in 2004 and 65 by 2009.
 In 2005, Tijuana Flats built its training center for restaurant managers in Winter Park.
-Today, the restaurant support and training center is located at the Tijuana Flats HQ in Maitland, FL In 2007, Tijuana Flats shifted from a franchise model to corporate-owned stores.
-That same year Tijuana Flats created its non-profit arm, the Just in Queso Foundation.
-The Foundation donated $46,000 to remodel the home of a handicapped war vet and started donating profits from the Just in Queso hot sauce to the Breast Cancer Research Foundation.
+Today, the restaurant support and training center is located at the Tijuana Flats HQ in Maitland, Florida.
+In 2007, Tijuana Flats shifted from a franchise model to corporate-owned stores.
+That same year, Tijuana Flats created its non-profit arm, the Just in Queso Foundation.
+The Foundation donated $46,000 to remodel the home of a handicapped war veteran and started donating profits from the Just in Queso hot sauce to the Breast Cancer Research Foundation.

-In late 2015 the company was sold to AUA Private Equity firm.
+In late 2015, the company was sold to AUA Private Equity firm.
 Brian Wright was named CEO of the company in 2019.
-In 2021 the company announced that it would be bringing back its franchising program, which was previously suspended in 2007.
-In October 2022, Joseph D. Christina was named as the companies new CEO.
+In 2021, the company announced that it would be bringing back its franchising program, which was previously suspended in 2007.
+In October 2022, Joseph D. Christina was named as the company's new CEO.

+On 19 April 2024, Tijuana Flats filed for Chapter 11 bankruptcy, closing 11 restaurants, and was acquired by Flatheads, LLC the same day.
+In June 2024, James J. Greco was named as the company's new CEO.
+Tijuana Flats exited bankruptcy in January 2025, with plans to refresh its menu and return to expanding its footprint.